Originally published on CEOWorld.biz.

 Don’t attempt to fool unwitting buyers into purchasing subpar solutions.
 If you’ve created a great product or service, engage in human conversation with other humans.
 Then determine whether you can truly help them, and get out of your own way.

-If cold-calling has been a burden on your resources and team without the returns you'd prefer, learn more about how Sapper's team replaces cold-calling, resulting in 10x the amount of the average opportunities.
+If cold calling prospects has been a burden on your resources and team without the returns you'd prefer, learn more about how Sapper's team replaces cold-calling, resulting in 10x the amount of the average opportunities.